josiwonder/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12 a script that creates a directory in working directory 13 a script that changes the group owner a script that changes the owner to vincent and the group owner to staff
+12 a script that creates a directory in working directory 13 a script that changes the group owner a script that changes the owner to vincent and the group owner to staff a script that changes the owner and the group owner